GoogleCloudPlatform/migrate-from-service-account-keys/README.md

 done
 ```

 5. Grant roles at the organization level.
-Run the following command to [grant IAM roles](https://cloud.google.com/iam/docs/granting-changing-revoking-access#single-role) and ensure that the principal deploying this repo has the minimum necessary privilege at the organization.
+Run the following command to [grant IAM roles](https://cloud.google.com/iam/docs/granting-changing-revoking-access#single-role) and ensure that the principal deploying this repository has the minimum necessary privilege at the organization.
-    1. Note: If you don't have the ability to grant roles at the organization level, you will need to take additional manual steps in the Terraform deployment stage and work with your organization admin to manually configure org-level IAM policies and enable services.
+   - Note: If you don't have the ability to grant roles at the organization level, you will need to take additional manual steps in the Terraform deployment stage and work with your organization admin to manually configure org-level IAM policies and enable services.
-    1. Replace `ORG_ID` with your organization ID.
+   - Replace `ORG_ID` with your organization ID.
-    1. Replace `PRINCIPAL`with the identity used to deploy the repo, in the format "user:EMAIL_ADDRESS" or "serviceAccount:SERVICE_ACCOUNT_EMAIL_ADDRESS"
+   - Replace `PRINCIPAL`with the identity used to deploy the repository, in the format "user:EMAIL_ADDRESS" or "serviceAccount:SERVICE_ACCOUNT_EMAIL_ADDRESS"

 ```bash
 cat << EOF > org_roles.txt